 Upkeep: One method to control heating and cooling prices is to book seasonal maintenance.
-Furnace maintenance and AC maintenance helps your heating and cooling systems work as designed and efficiently.
+Furnace maintenance helps your heating and cooling systems work as designed and efficiently.
 Running dirty heating and cooling units could create decreased efficiency and damage to your system.

 High efficiency: If you’re wanting to buy for a new HVAC system, consider buying a high-efficiency system.
 They’re made to decrease your energy bills and conserve natural resources.
 When choosing an updated heating and cooling unit, look for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the better the efficiency and savings.

 Zoning: Home zoning can drastically decrease your heating costs.
 This divides your space into separate comfort areas, which are heated or cooled based on your settings.
 With a zoning system, you no longer pay to heat or cool infrequently used spaces.
 And you can enjoy the exact temperature you want in highly occupied rooms.